-Product liability cases refer to holding a manufacturer, retailer, or seller of a product liable for selling a defective product to a consumer.
-Laws surrounding defective products protect consumers in the case of a product being defective or dangerous and vary from state to state.
+Product liability cases hold a manufacturer, retailer, or seller liable for selling a defective product to a consumer.
+Laws governing defective products protect consumers when a product is defective or dangerous and vary from state to state.
 Generally, when a product is proven to be defective and poses an unreasonable dangerous risk when being used for its intended purpose, then you may be able to file a claim against the manufacturer, retailer, or seller of the product.

-Specifically, a defective product can be characterized by a design defect, manufacturing defect, or marketing defect that results in an injury to a person.
+Specifically, a defective product can be characterized as having a design defect, manufacturing defect, or marketing defect that results in injury to a person.
 There are a wide range of examples in which a defective product can occur, including food or beverage products, children’s toys, motor vehicles, medical devices, and much more.

 In order for a victim to prove product liability, the following must be shown as evidence: